 13. To unmold cake, turn pan right side up, and run knife around outer and inner edges.

 14. Grasp inner tube and pull cake out of pan onto counter.
 Cut bottom free.

 15. Invert cake onto serving plate.
 Gently twist tube to remove.

 16. Cut slices of cake and place on individual plates or bowls.
-Top with whipped cream, raspberries, raspberry glaze, and toasted sliced almonds.
+Top with whipped coconut cream, raspberries, raspberry glaze, and toasted sliced almonds.